AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/edit-assignments-for-multiple-issues.md

   </ol></li>
  <li value="6"> <p>(Optional) Modify any of the following options for the assignees you selected to associate with the issues:</p>
   <ul>
    <li><span class="bold">Issue Owner:</span>&nbsp;Select the radio button to indicate which assignee is designated as the Issues Owner.
-If left unselected, <em>Adobe Workfront</em> designates the first assignee as the Issue Owner.
+If left unselected, <span>Adobe Workfront</span> designates the first assignee as the Issue Owner.
 This is not available for team assignments. </li>
    <li><span class="bold">Assignee's Role</span>: Select a role from the drop-down list.
-If left unselected, <em>Workfront</em> automatically selects the Primary Role of the user. </li>
+If left unselected, <span>Workfront</span> automatically selects the Primary Role of the user. </li>
   </ul> </li>
  <li value="7">Click <span class="bold">Save Changes</span>.</li>
 </ol>